MaoZiming/papers/1-basic-os/02-processes.md

     - CPU support: **user mode** and **a privileged (non-restricted) kernel mode**
         - Kernel: OS
         - Use **system call** to **trap** into kernel to request OS services
-        - The trap instruction save register state carefully, change hardware status to kernel model, and jump into the OS to a pre-specified destination: **trap table**
+        - The trap instruction saves register state carefully, change hardware status to kernel model, and jump into the OS to a pre-specified destination: **trap table**
         - After finish a system call, **return-from-trap**
         - Once program running, OS must use hardware mechanisms to ensure user program does not run forever: **timer interrupt** (i.e. **non-cooperative**)
             - Timer device programmed to raise interrupt